-If you are ready to build a CNC router for yourself but still have questions about which machine would be best for you to build, I would be happy to talk it through with you.
+If you are ready to build a CNC router for yourself but still have questions about which machine would be best for you to build, read our article about how to choose the best CNC Router Plans for you.
+I am also happy to talk it through with you.
 Just send an email to [email protected] and we can discuss your specific situation.

 Are there any plans you know of that I haven’t included here?
 Would you like to see a more in-depth evaluation of each set of plans?
 Let me know.